alfred-hodler/rust-coldcard/coldcard-cli/README.md

     -h, --help
             Print help information

-        --hidden-service <HIDDEN_SERVICE>
-            The .onion address representing a remote Coldcard to connect to

         --serial <SERIAL>
             The Coldcard serial number to operate on (default: first one found)

-        --socks-port <SOCKS_PORT>
-            The socks5 port of the local Tor proxy when executing a remote command [default: 9150]

     -V, --version
             Print version information